 The colossal statue discovered in the Matariya neighborhood of Cairo on March 7th is not of Pharaoh Ramesses II, Egypt’s Minister of Antiquities Khaled El-Enany announced at a press conference Thursday.
-When the head and bust of the statue were unearthed, the massive scale and style suggested it might be a depiction of Ramesses the Great who was fond of having giant sculptures of himself made.
-He was built extensively in the sacred city of Heliopolis whose remains underly Matariya.
+When the head and bust of the statue were unearthed, the massive scale and style suggested it might be a depiction of Ramesses the Great, who was fond of having giant sculptures of himself made.
+He built extensively in the sacred city of Heliopolis whose remains underly Matariya.

 After causing much controversy by removing the massive head of the statue from the muddy pit using a bulldozer, archaeologists took a kinder, gentler approach with the torso.
 It was strapped to a crane and slowly lifted out of the waterlogged trench on March 13th.
 The torso alone weighs three tons, the head 1.5 tons.
 The weight of the complete statue could have been as much as 50 tons; the estimated height is nine meters (30 feet).

 When the head was moved, archaeologists noticed some stylistic features characteristic of later periods.
 Then, on the back pillar of the statue they found an inscription with key evidence for a very different and much later identification: Pharaoh Psamtek I.

 Mr el-Anani, speaking at the famed Egyptian museum in the heart of Cairo, said they were lucky to spot an inscription of one of Psamtek’s five names on the statue.